 Crochet Pattern Review: Notes and Tips on Making the Father Pullover Sweater

-2019 update: I really wish I could help everyone who is having issues with the sleeves on the Father Pullover Sweater, but it’s been a while since I made it and I can’t remember what I did, expect that it looked confusing but still worked out in the end.
+2021 update: This post was first published in 2014 and I haven’t made the sweater since.
+I really wish I could help everyone who is having issues with the sleeves on the Father Pullover Sweater, but it’s been a while since I made it and I can’t remember what I did, expect that it looked confusing but still worked out in the end.
 Many people have chimed in so please check out the comments and see if there is a solution to your problem.
 If not, please feel free to post it and I will try to research for you.

 This project schooled me a bit so I’m sharing my notes and thoughts with takeaway ideas in bold.